Man is a tool-using animal. Without tools he is nothing, with tools he is all. – Thomas Carlyle

 - Work with one, three, or dozens of designers at the same time.

 Scripted is a crowdsourced site for copywriting.
-If you need a blog article, product description or email newsletter, Scripted’s pool of thousands of writers has got you covered.
-In order to hire one of Scripted’s writers, you must be a member.
+If you need a blog article, product description, or email newsletter, Scripted’s pool of thousands of writers has got you covered.
+To hire one of Scripted’s writers, you must be a member.
 Memberships start at $149/month; and, then you pay per piece.
 It’s a bit of an investment, but it’s more cost-efficient than hiring a full-time writer for your staff.